aws-samples/sample-msk-express-kafkastream/README.md

 ## MSK Express Compatibility Notes

-- **No Segment Configs**: The application avoids using `segment.bytes`, `segment.ms`, and `segment.index.bytes` configurations that are not supported by MSK Express
+- **No Segment Configs**: The application avoids using `segment.bytes`, `segment.ms`, and `segment.index.bytes` configurations that are not supported in MSK Express brokers
 - **Pre-created Topics**: Internal topics are created programmatically with MSK Express-compatible configurations
-- **DeleteRecords API**: Some warnings about unsupported DeleteRecords API may appear but can be safely ignored

 ## Troubleshooting

 ### Topic Partition Mismatch
 If you see errors about partition count mismatches, delete the existing internal topics and restart the application to recreate them with the correct partition count.

-### DeleteRecords Warnings
-Warnings about DeleteRecords API being unsupported are normal and can be ignored - they don't affect application functionality.

-## Architecture

-The application topology includes:
-1. **Input Processing**: Parses JSON messages and extracts words
-2. **Word Counting**: Aggregates word frequencies using a named state store
-3. **Message Filtering**: Filters messages by type using a named operator
-4. **Output Generation**: Produces formatted results to output topics

-All operators are named to ensure consistent topic naming and state linkage across application restarts and topology modifications.

 ## Message Format